 Microbes may also influence neuroplasticity, the ability of the brain to reorganize and create new neural pathways.
 This is particularly important since the formation of new connections between neurons may be necessary to reshape emotional eating behavior (22).
 One potent stimulator of neuroplasticity is brain-derived neurotrophic factor (BDNF).
 Studies have shown that mice lacking a gut microbiota (germ-free mice) have decreased levels of BDNF in the hippocampus, the learning and memory center of the brain.
 Hippocampal BDNF is also decreased in normal mice following antibiotic administration (23).

-An increasing number of studies are showing connections between the gut microbiota, and stress, depression, and anxiety (24, 25).
 Poor mental health has long been associated with an increased likelihood to eat unhealthy foods (26).
 In 2004, a seminal experiment showed that germ-free mice raised in sterile conditions with no gut microbes had an exaggerated hypothalamic–pituitary–adrenal (HPA) axis response to stress (27).
 The effect was reversed by colonization with a single Bifidobacterium species.
 A similar 2013 study showed that germ-free mice had increased anxiety-like behavior, which was ameliorated by short-term colonization in adulthood.

 Furthermore, a study published in 2012 found that germ-free mice prefer sweets and have a greater number of sweet taste receptors (28).
 While germ-free mice can tell us a lot about the role of microbes in mammalian physiology, they are certainly not very translatable to our own lives.
 At the end of this article, I’ll discuss a few human studies that have shown improvements in mood through interventions that manipulate the gut microbiota.